Riley has the ideal life. He is a rat who was born happy and was always happy, even when he was asleep.

 Have you ever wondered how a dinosaur gets to school and what he does once he gets there?This is a beautiful book that any little dinosaur fan will love.The rhyming prose makes this book ideal for reading aloud and the bright and fun illustrations are so engaging.

-One of James' favourite books to read at the moment is his new cook book.
-He loves looking at all the yummy food and then putting on his gorgeous James the Red Engine Apron and hitting the kitchen for some messy cooking fun.
+One of my son's favourite books to read at the moment is his new cook book.
+He loves looking at all the yummy food and then putting on his apron and hitting the kitchen for some messy cooking fun.